 For further information, please visit www.visitwollongong.com.au.

 Do you have any tips to add to our Wollongong travel guide?
 We would love to hear from you.
-Please send us a message.
+Please leave a comment below.

 Additional images: Bigstock